Steve James (film producer)

-Steve James (born March 8, 1954) is an American film producer and director of several documentaries, including Hoop Dreams (1994), Stevie (2002), The Interrupters (2011), Life Itself (2014), and Abacus: Small Enough to Jail (2016).
+Steve James (born March 8, 1955) is an American film producer and director of several documentaries, including Hoop Dreams (1994), Stevie (2002), The Interrupters (2011), Life Itself (2014), and Abacus: Small Enough to Jail (2016).

 Early life

 James was born in Hampton, Virginia.

 Career

-In 1997, James directed the feature film Prefontaine and the TV movies Passing Glory and Joe and Max.
-His film, The Interrupters a portrayal of a year inside the lives of former gang members in Chicago who now intervene in violent conflicts, was released in January 2011 after premiering at the Sundance Film Festival.
-The film is his sixth feature length collaboration with his long-time filmmaking home, the non-profit Chicago production studio Kartemquin Films.
-It was his fifth feature to be accepted into the Sundance Film Festival.
+James' career began with the release in 1994 of the award-winning documentary, Hoop Dreams.
+In 1997, James directed the feature film Prefontaine followed by the TV movies Passing Glory and Joe and Max.
+His next documentary film Stevie was released in 2002.
+The Interrupters, a portrayal of a year inside the lives of former gang members in Chicago who now intervene in violent conflicts, was released in 2011 after premiering at the Sundance Film Festival.
+The film was his sixth feature length collaboration with his long-time filmmaking home, the non-profit Chicago production studio Kartemquin Films.
+To date, James has had nine films or docuseries premiere at the Sundance Film Festival.

-While working with Kartemquin Films, James has produced many films that pursue social inquiry and change.
-Their collaborations include the 1994 hit Hoop Dreams, James' best known works.
-Kartemquin films, a non-profit group that produces films promoting "social inquiry", is based in Chicago.
-Much of James' work is based in the area, predominantly the inner city and impoverished areas.
-Their collaborations often involve the topics of sports and race, including the ESPN 30 for 30 film No Crossover: The Trial of Allen Iverson.
-On September 7, 2012, it was announced via social networking site Twitter that James would be involved in the making of a documentary on the life of film critic Roger Ebert which eventually became the 2014 film Life Itself.
+In 2016, James directed Abacus: Small Enough to Jail, which premiered at the Toronto Film Festival and went on to be nominated for an Academy Award, James' second nomination.

-He directed the documentary film Head Games which follows football player and wrestler Chris Nowinski's quest to uncover the truth about the consequences of sports related head injuries.
+Much of James' work is centered in the Chicago area.
+Besides Hoop Dreams, such works include the film Life Itself on the life of film critic Roger Ebert, and the docuseries, The New Americans, America to Me, and City So Real.
+James has directed several other documentaries focusing on sports, among them ESPN 30 for 30 films No Crossover: The Trial of Allen Iverson and The Luckiest Guy in the World, a biography of legendary basketball player Bill Walton.